git-town/git-town/docs/ARCHITECTURE.md

 [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) that
 executes self-modifying code consisting of Git-related _opcodes_.
 Most of these opcodes execute Git commands.
 Some open browser windows or talk to codehosting APIs.
-Others inspect the state at runtime and inject new opcodes into the running program.
+Others inspect the state toRefId runtime and inject new opcodes into the running program.
 Making Git Town VM programs self-modifying has the advantage that the entire runstate of the program is encoded in the opcodes, and there are no variables or other state to persist when a program is interrupted, persisted,